Carroll Gardens Neighborhood Review - Brooklyn Moving Guide 2024

 Carroll Gardens would not cater to its residents if it didn't have French restaurants.

-Some great spots include the Alsatian eatery La Cigogne and the classic neighborhood French bistro Cafe Luluc, which specializes in weekend brunches and garden seating (Cash Only).
+Some great spots include the Alsatian eatery La Cigogne and the classic neighborhood French bistro Cafe Luluc, specializing in weekend brunches and garden seating (Cash Only).

-For some great all-American comfort, hop into Buttermilk Channel, known for their sparkling brunches and their buttermilk fried chicken!
+For great all-American comfort, hop into Buttermilk Channel, known for its sparkling brunches and buttermilk fried chicken!

 When you're in the mood for something sweet, you'll be delighted by your choices--Brooklyn Farmacy & Soda Fountain to the north and Momofuku Milk Bar's Carroll Gardens location in the south.